UVM students in a lab setting

 Courses & Format

-UVM Summer Academy is a 4-week program with 8 days of on-campus instruction followed by two weeks online.
+UVM Summer Academy is a four-week program with eight days of on-campus instruction followed by two weeks online.
 One course is offered online only, see the list of courses below.

-• Arrive on campus/check in to residential hall on Sunday, courses begin Monday.
+• Residential students arrive on campus/check in to residential hall on Sunday (June 29), courses begin Monday.

 • Reside on campus two weeks followed by two weeks online.